TomasCCPinto/Prompts/RelEx-PT/RC/Instruct.md

 Identify the relation that exists between "{subject}" and "{object}".
 Choose only one of the following possible relations: "instance of", "occupation", "place of birth", "headquarters location", "country", "main subject", "taxon rank", "genre", "author", "sport", "developer", "director", "subclass of", "located in or next to body of water", "composer", "production company", "religion", "father".

-Respond only with the name of the relation, without any extra explanations.
+Respond only with the relation name, with no additional explanations.